A Complete Printable Packing List cover

 The cruise line sends you printable identification tags for embarkation to attach to your luggage.

 Don’t take a chance that the paper will rip off and your luggage will be lost.
 It rained on our embarkation day, and the wet tags could have easily ripped off.
-I didn’t worry though because ours were sealed.
+I didn’t worry, though, because ours were sealed.

 You simply fold your cruise tags, slip them in the waterproof holder, and then attach them with a screw-top ring.